MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Automated processes allowing for less user interaction, when USB Drives with Provisioning Packages are used during OOBE.

-Before this release users had to launch the provisioning screen manually during OOBE to provision using a button combination.
+Before this release, users had to launch the provisioning screen manually during OOBE to provision using a button combination.
 Now users can skip the button combination, by using a Provisioning Package on a USB storage drive.

 1. Plug in the USB drive with the provisioning package during OOBE’s first interactable moment
 1. When the device is ready to be provisioned it will automatically open the prompt with the provisioning page.